DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

 Different Adventures might involve exploring the world, interacting with the locals, or resolving conflicts with opposing forces in combat.
 Adventures may contain a mix of all of these elements, or be primarily focused on one specific area.
-These scenarios may also be determined by the actions and choices of you and the other players at the table.
+These scenarios will also be determined by the actions and choices of you and the other players at the table.

 During an Adventure, the GM might announce an **Epic Event**, a series of trials meant